PhD in Germany: Funded Doctoral Programs 2026

-Pursue a funded PhD in Germany with no tuition fees, TV-L E13 salaries of ~€4,000/month, and world-class research institutions like Max Planck and Helmholtz.
+Pursue a funded PhD in Germany with no tuition fees, TV-L E13 salaries of ~€4,000/month, and top research institutions like Max Planck and Helmholtz.

 On this page